PeerHerholz/EXPRA_Winter2021/lecture/experimentation/experimentation_4.md

-# Experimentation III
+# Experimentation IV
-Within the eleventh session we'll have a split between the `research experiments` and the `demo experiments`.
-In more detail, we will hear the last two `journal club presentations` and starting reviewing your `demo experiment reports` via the respective feedback that was shared with you.
-The respective content should help you to further advance with regard to your research experiments, theoretically and practically.
+Within the tenth session we'll once again focus solely on the `research experiments`.
+Specifically, we will briefly explore how you can monitor your experiments and get the respective data, as well as start with the `journal club presentations` to get a first glimpse of what y'all are working on and provide some feedback.
+Both parts should help you to further advance with regard to your research experiments, theoretically and practically.

 ## Topics 💡👨🏻‍🏫

-There will be no direct "classic" input from the instructor during this session.
+In the following you'll find the `objectives` and `materials` for each of the topics we'll discuss during this session.

+### The future is now - research experiments via online platforms - a brief update
+We already talked a bit about the `experiment`, including how you set up your own experiments on [meadows](https://meadows-research.com/).
+At this time, every group implemented and tested their respective experiments which enabled us to go "live", i.e. the data acquisition is currently running.
+However, so far we haven't addressed how you can actually monitor your experiments and download/get the respective data.
+This will include both broad and in-depth options, that should additionally allow you to spot potential problems and think about strategies to get more participants.
+Ideally, every group should check their experiment at least once per day and download new data asap, storing it at various places.

+#### Objectives📍

+- learn how to monitor online experiment and get respective data
+- Ask and answer questions
+- Have a great time

+#### Materials📓

+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQmuA7eoETa5jbdSEwLPb0mj-iLg56mcmO5YFfzAZD6sqEN6eKKgxdy8ruuvly0xXoO5JAMYo_cUw37/embed?start=false&loop=false&delayms=3000" frameborder="0" width="600" height="370" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

+You can directly access the slides [here](https://docs.google.com/presentation/d/1c-KCR0qWROM5APpN5j_hqEhcO07P-We052K2IIcibjs/edit?usp=sharing).

 ## Demo project related work 🥼🧑🏽‍💻🧑🏾‍💻

-After a lot of hard work it's finally time to talk about your `demo experiment reports`.
-In particular, the instructor will meet with each group to share and discuss the prepared review and feedback in as much detail as possible.
-This will include an overall summary as well as precise in-line comments throughout your `demo experiment reports`.
-Both will be provided via a shared doc so that we continue to discuss certain aspects and questions also outside the course hours.
+You did folks, you finished and submitted the `demo experiment report`.
+Great job and fantastic work, you did really really well!
+Thanks for your efforts and interesting questions/discussions regarding this!
+As mentioned before, we will go back to your `demo experiment reports` next week and start to go through them in a very detailed manner.

 ## Project related work 🥼🧑🏿‍🔬👩🏻‍🔬